 6) The defendants are liable for “consumer fraud and false advertising, product defects, and violation of consumer protection statutes.”

 7) Defects in the RV include the specific frame defect and the defective processes used to build the RVs.
-The process “included cost-cutting, minimizing the importance of safety issues, the failure to follow acceptable manufacturing processes and to design RV frames that were fit for purpose.”
+The process “included cost-cutting, minimizing the importance of safety issues.
+The failure to follow acceptable manufacturing processes and to design RV frames that were fit for purpose.”

 So, that is the summary of the Class Action Claims.
 I have read a longer legal document that goes into much more detail.
 However, this gives you an overview of what’s going on.